MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/app-lifecycle-management.md

 Now that you've customized your mappings and added new mappings, the next step is to create a new dual-write solution and add these entity maps to the solution.

-   1. Go to the Power Apps maker portal and create a New solution under **Solutions**.
+   1. Go to Power Apps and create a New solution under **Solutions**.
 Make sure to choose the same publisher as in prior steps.

        <kbd>![Creating a new solution and adding entity maps](media/add-map-to-solution.png)